prasad1807/WikiSearcher/README.md

 ## Features

-> 100% made with Kotlin
+- 100% made with Kotlin
-> Made with constraint layout and fragments
+- Made with constraint layout and fragments
-> Navigation Drawer
+- Navigation Drawer
-> Room Database for offline support
+- Room Database for offline support
-> Recyclerview with CardView
+- Recyclerview with CardView
-> In app runtime permission support
+- In app runtime permission support
-> Material Design Support(CardView, RecyclerView, etc..)
+- Material Design Support(CardView, RecyclerView, etc..)

+## Contact
 For any Help Contact me.